Nice to Michu 🐱 Free Shipping Over $119

 • Preventive Medications: Regular use of antiparasitic treatments can prevent infestations.

-• Environmental Control: Regular cleaning and treatment of the cat's living environment can reduce the risk of parasites.
+• Environmental Control: Regular cleaning and treatment of the cat's living environment, including enriching elements like a cat tree, can reduce the risk of parasites and promote physical activity.

 Understanding these different types of microorganisms helps in developing effective strategies for maintaining the health and hygiene of cats.
 By recognizing how bacteria, viruses, fungi, and parasites affect cats, we can take appropriate measures to prevent and treat infections.